mapping-commons/sssom/src/docs/tutorials.md

 - `mapping_date`: The date the mapping was asserted.
 This is different from the date the mapping was published or compiled in a SSSOM file.
 - `author_id`: Identifies the persons or groups responsible for asserting the mappings.
 Recommended to be a (pipe-separated) list of ORCIDs or otherwise identifying URLs, but any identifying string (such as name and affiliation) is permissible.
 - `mapping_set_description`: A description of the mapping set, providing context and motivation.
+- `license`: An identifier for a license description.
 - `mapping_set_id`: A unique identifier of the mapping set.
 - `mapping_set_version`: The version of a mapping set.
 - `subject_source`: URI of source the subject.